 Another basic concept in topic modelling is the possibility of having multiple topics for the same sentence or response.
 Which means topics need to be mutually non-exclusive.
-For example, “My baggage loss was a cause of extreme frustration.” could be categorised under two topics at the same time – ‘Lost Baggage’ and ‘Emotion — Frustration’.
+For example, “My baggage loss was a cause of extreme frustration.” could be categorised under two sentiment analysis topics at the same time – ‘Lost Baggage’ and ‘Emotion — Frustration’.

 The topic model must be able to apply to all languages your business operates in.
 This means the model should be able to capture multilingual verbatims under the respective topics in your model.
 For example, if, a customer in London says “long queue at the branch for withdrawing cash using a cheque” while a customer in Paris says “longue file d’attente à la succursale pour retirer de l’argent en utilisant un chèque”, the topic model should be able to capture both pieces of feedback under its topic for ‘Branch Experience – Waiting Time’.
 So from a reporting perspective, there is consistency in the single model being used.

 Learn more about text analysis in multiple languages

 In our experience, there are two ways to do topic modelling in an Experience Management program: